andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

   * Lots of code had already been cut
   * We were supporting the full justice-lifecycle, end to end, across multiple organisations
   * There was an efficiency-finding "modernising" agenda to serve
-  * Many teams, already working in parallel
+  * Significant scale - many teams, already working in parallel
   * CQRS _everywhere_
   * Existing tech legacy cast a _long_ shadow over domain experts